 A new food labeling law streamlining existing labeling requirements went into effect in August 2019.
-FAS Kyiv prepared a separate FAIRS subject report, Ukraine Adopts New Labeling Requirements, to alert U.S. exporters.
-This report contains detailed information on compulsory and voluntary labeling information, health claims, and other related requirements.
+FAS Kyiv prepared a separate FAIRS subject report, Ukraine Adopts New Labeling Requirements, to

 Although similar to Regulation (EU) No 1169/2011 on the Provision of Food Information to Consumers, and a number of other EU Directives and EC regulations, it contains certain provisions not found in EU laws.
 U.S. exporters of processed food products are strongly advised to review this detailed report in addition to what is summarized here.